 Is stress really bad for you?
 OR is it the attitude we take towards life, its challenges, obstacles, and stressful moments that make the difference?

+Discover how your attitude shapes stress during Stress Awareness Month.
 Research shows that stress can be good for us.
-Stress can even increase our wellbeing, confidence and longevity.
+It can even increase our well-being, confidence, and longevity.
 However, there is a catch.
-Stress is only good for you when we approach it with a positive attitude.
-If we see stress as a challenge, we can learn from; If we consider stress as an opportunity for personal or professional growth; We can thrive on stress.
+Stress is only good for us when we approach it with a positive attitude.
+If we see stress as a challenge, we can learn from it.
+If we consider stress an opportunity for personal or professional growth, we can thrive on it.

 This blog offers some healthy approaches to some common stressors.